govuk-one-login/mobile-ios-one-login-app/docs/how-to/running-the-code.md

 ## Introduction

-This guide shows you how to setup an Android Virtual Device (AVD) and run the application from Xcode.
+This guide shows you how to select an iOS simulator and run the application from Xcode.

 _Note:_ It is assumed that you have already cloned the git repo to a suitable working directory.